Frozen Cursor and Mouse Lag on macOS Tahoe?

 • Be very careful about downgrading.
 If you are tempted to roll back to Sequoia, know that you cannot restore from a Time Machine backup made on Tahoe, so plan a separate backup first or you can lose data.

-1. Update your Electron apps (Slack, Discord, VS Code, and so on) and macOS to the latest Tahoe.
-This is the real fix.
+The worst Tahoe cursor lag is your apps tripping a system shadow bug, so update your Electron apps (Slack, Discord, VS Code, and so on) and macOS to the latest Tahoe first.

-The big takeaway: do not start with your mouse.
-The worst Tahoe cursor lag is your apps tripping a system shadow bug, so update your Electron apps and macOS first.
-The hovering ghost cursor is a different beast with a one-line cure: force quit WindowServer.
+The hovering ghost cursor is a different beast with a one-line cure: force quit WindowServer from Activity Monitor.
 Match the fix to the symptom and your Mac should feel like itself again.

 Where to Next

 More macOS Tahoe help: This fix is part of our macOS Tahoe problems and fixes guide, a single place that rounds up every common Tahoe issue.
-If something else on your Mac is acting up after the update, start there.

 Leave a Comment